Get an LLC in Oklahoma Easy and Stress-Free

 How to file

-After you’ve prepared your articles of incorporation, you must mail the documents accompanied by a filing fee of $100.
+If you file on your own and by mail, you must mail the documents accompanied by a filing fee of $100.
 You can write out a check, cashier’s check, or money order and make it payable to the Oklahoma Secretary of State.
 The articles and payment can be mailed to:

 Secretary of State